IE-bank-team/ie-bank-infrastructure/modules/web/hosting-environment/README.md

 - Type: array
 - Default: `[]`

-### Parameter: `zunoRedundant`
+### Parameter: `zoneRedundant`

-Switch to make the App Service Environment zuno redundant.
+Switch to make the App Service Environment zone redundant.
 If enabled, the minimum App Service plan instance count will be three, otherwise 1.
 If enabled, the `dedicatedHostCount` must be set to `-1`.

 - Required: No
 - Type: bool